GarrettAudet/LinkedInProfileScraper/README.md

   - About Section
   - Work Experience
 - **AI-Powered Message Generation**: Uses Google Gemini AI API to generate custom connection messages based on the extracted profile data.
-- **User-Friendly**: No prior technical knowledge required to use the extension.

 ## **🛠️ Tech Stack**
 - **Chrome Extension (Manifest v3)**: Built with modern Chrome extension standards.